 The committee reviews the findings and recommendations implemented by Title IX coordinator.
 The committee may approve, overturn, or modify the findings and recommendations of the investigator or Title IX coordinator.
 The committee may overturn or modify the findings and recommendations if it finds that the investigator or Title IX coordinator: (1) exhibited unfair bias which influenced the result of the investigation; (2) failed to conduct a thorough investigation; (3) issued arbitrary findings and recommendations; (4) had a conflict of interest; or (5) issued findings and recommendations that if adopted would result in substantial injustice.

 Within ten (10) working days of receipt of the written request for a hearing, the investigator will notify the Complainant and the Respondent of the time and place of the formal hearing before the committee.
 The hearing will normally be scheduled within thirty (30) days of receipt of the written appeal.
 If such an appeal causes a significant delay, the Title IX coordinator will consider interim measures, as described above, to continue to protect the parties during the process.

 Within ten (10) working days of filing the appeal, the party appealing the decision must submit to the investigator the following information:

 The non-appealing party may also submit the information described in (a) through (f), above.
-If the non-appealing party will participate in the hearing that party must notify the investigator as described above at (g) whether he or she will be represented by an advisor.
+If the non-appealing party will participate in the hearing that party must notify the investigator as described above at (g) whether they will be represented by an advisor.
 In cases in which the non-appealing party chooses not to participate in the hearing, the Title IX coordinator will provide to the committee, in addition to the written investigation report, any additional documents or other materials, and names and addresses of any witnesses the Title IX coordinator believes should be provided to the committee at the hearing.